libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 ### S.3.3 Number radix for bit manipulation

 When working with register values or bit masks, use only **binary** or **hex**.
-Never use decimal or octal — they obscure the bit-level structure that matters when reading hardware code.
+Never use decimal or octal.
+They obscure the bit-level structure that matters when reading hardware code.

 ```cpp